Selling a Property

 - Respond to enquiries by buyer’s solicitor

-- Finalise contract for signature & confirm completion date
+- Finalise contract for signature & confirm the completion date

 - Exchange contracts